elastic/detection-rules/docs/ML_DGA.md

 * Model releases: `ML-DGA-20\d\d[0-1]\d[0-3]\d-\d`
 * Detection releases: `ML-experimental-detections-20\d\d[0-1]\d[0-3]\d-\d`

-the trailing digit should be incremented for each release
+The trailing digit should be incremented for each release

 Rule and Job names should also be unique